 Post-Incident Review Loop for Classifier Systems

-When a corridor breach or calibration incident occurs, use a structured review loop:
+When a corridor breach or calibration incident occurs, resist the urge to patch and move on.
+Use a structured review loop instead:

 - Reconstruct the data slice and preprocessing state for the incident window.